westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 ## Kernel Version and ZBD Support

-Two conditions must be met to ensure that a system Linux kernel supports the ZBD interface.
+Two conditions must be met to ensure that a system's Linux kernel supports the ZBD interface.

 1. The kernel version must be 4.10.0 or higher,